methodswithclass/evolve/README.md

 		runs:20, // runs of scenerio per individual goal:"max", // "min" and "max" determine internally if the population is ranked by highest or lowest fitness, depending on the goal of the evolution process pop:100, // total individuals in population
-		crossover:{ // these values are advanced inputs that change how the algorithm handles reproduction methodTypes:{
-				multiOffspring:"multi-offspring", // the highest performer is paired with the rest of the pool to produce multiple offspring until the population is filled multiParent:"multi-parent" // all the parents contribute their dna to a single offspring until the new population is filled
-			},
-			method:"multi-parent", // this is the default method parents:2, // the number of parents to choose out of the pool of selected individuals pool:0.1, // the percentage of the population (after descending sort by fitness) to consider as parents to pass their dna on to the next genertion splicemin:2, // the minimum length of the dna strand during the splicing procedure splicemax:12, // the maximum length of the dna strand during the splicing procedure
+		runProcess:"async", // whether the loop that runs each individual in the generation is syncronous or asyncronous method:"multi-parent", // the crossover method, many parents creating one offspring, or two parents creating many offspring parents:2, // the number of parents to choose out of the pool of selected individuals pool:0.1, // the top percentage by fitness of the population to consider as parents for the next generation splicemin:2, // the minimum length of the dna strand during the splicing procedure splicemax:12, // the maximum length of the dna strand during the splicing procedure mutate:0.02 // the percentage of dna that are randomly changed (mutated) before the next generation is run.
-				//(The min and max of the dna strand affects how much unchanged parent dna or mixing ends up in the child, which can affect efficiency.
-					These values are bounds on a random operator.) mutate:0.02 // the percentage of dna that are randomly changed (mutated) before the next generation is run. this value is the critical hinge upon which this whole process depends
+					// this value is the critical hinge upon which this whole process depends programInput:programInput, // this is a generic object to attach any data you see fit for your program that may assist in running your program,
-		},
-		programInput:programInput, // this is a general object to attach any data you see fit that may assist in running your program, it can be used in any manner you wish evdelay:0, // delay between the completion of one generation and beginning of the next, 0 for no delay program:program, // the module for the problem being optimized, details below setEvdata:setEvdata, // callback function to set a value to a local variable in your code and do any post processing.
-This is called after each generation is run, outputs best and worst individuals
+									// it can be used in any manner you wish evdelay:0, // delay between the completion of one generation and beginning of the next, 0 for no delay program:program, // the module for the problem being optimized, details below }
-		completeEvolve:completeEvolve // callback function to be called when evolution process is stopped either automatically or manually
-	}

 	var evolution = new evolve.module();